davepo/AKA/README.md

 ## Overview

-AKA *(in it's current iteration)* uses a custom EnPack for OpenText Encase to automatically exports useful DFIR artifacts and then triggers a set of Ruby scripts to automate parsing and filtering those artifacts with additional tools.
+AKA uses a custom EnPack (AKA_Triage_Tool.EnPack) for OpenText Encase or a standalone Ruby script (aka.rb) to automatically exports useful DFIR artifacts from evidence images and then triggers a set of Ruby scripts to automate parsing and filtering those artifacts with additional tools.
 It also mounts the associated evidence files as read-only and AV scans them with Windows Defender.

 AKA isn't trying to reinvent the wheel, it's just providing an axle for a bunch of free/opensource wheels built by much smarter wheel makers to rotate on.